How to Have Anal Sex: 10 Easy Steps to Better Sex!

 How to Have Anal Sex: The Compete Guide

-Before we talk about sex, let’s start with your body.
-If you are going to have good sex then you first and foremost need to be in touch with both your mind and body.
+Before we talk about how to have anal sex, let’s start with the basics.
+If you are going to have good sex then first and foremost, you need to be in touch with both your mind and body.

 If you are not comfortable and mentally ready, it will cause your body to tense up – and that is a bad thing.